The Engineering Approach to Dating

 • Setting boundaries — It’s good to be kind and caring towards others, it’s basic human decency.
 However, do not degrade yourself or disregard your own needs just to appease others.
 Don’t be needy!
 I see too many people completely abandon their own plans/goals or spend tons of money just to meet someone, or revolve their entire lives around another person when they are clearly not reciprocating.
 This will never work as it makes you look needy and insecure.
 You look like you don’t have your own life, and you’ll only get people to use you and step all over you.
 Develop some self-respect and put yourself at the same level as others.
 Be nice and friendly to people, help someone out if you can, but never go out of your way or sacrifice your own priorities just to gain validation from others.
 Learn how to say “no” sometimes and don’t be a yes-man.
 Learn to walk away from situations.
 You could end up losing your own identity.
 In essence, don’t be a f***ing simp.

 • Know how to have fun — In the end, people like to have fun with each other.
 You need to know how to have fun so you can bring the fun to the table.
 Learn how to plan an event (or an interesting date), and become the organizer of your friends and your communities.
-Try to be in the moment when you are doing something, don’t always be thinking ahead, and don’t be overly self-conscious about your behaviour.
+Try to be in the moment when you are doing something, don’t always be thinking ahead, and don’t be overly self-conscious about your behavior.
 Live in the present.
 Go into something with the expectation of having fun.
 Don’t worry about the outcome or be too focused on “scoring”.
 Also, it’s okay to be a little bit unpredictable or spontaneous.
 Everyone enjoys some surprises occasionally.
-However, that does not mean reckless behaviour that endangers yourself and others.
+However, that does not mean reckless behavior that endangers yourself and others.
 In essence, be a fun person, and people will flock to you.

 Meet everyone with the intent of becoming friends first before moving forward.
 It is okay to become friends first before dating someone, despite popular advice.
 Approach people with genuine curiosity and try to get to know them (remember it’s not about you, it’s about them).